 S-100 provides two methods of cancelling datasets, described in S-100 clause 17-4.4.1:

-File-based cancellation, where a dataset is cancelled by issuing an update dataset file for which the Edition number is set to 0 in the S100_DatasetDiscoveryMetadata record in the Exchange Catalogue.
+File-based cancellation, where a dataset is cancelled by issuing an update dataset file for which the Edition number must be set to the Edition number of the product being cancelled in the S100_DatasetDiscoveryMetadata record in the Exchange Catalogue.
 Other metadata fields are set to values appropriate for an update.

-File-less cancellation, where the Edition number is set to 0 in the S100_DatasetDiscoveryMetadata record in the Exchange Catalogue and all other mandatory metadata fields also set to the same values as the original, with the exception of the issueDate and issueTime (the latter only if required by the Product Specification), which must be set to the issue date and time of the fileless cancellation itself.
+File-less cancellation, where the Edition number must be set to the Edition number of the product being cancelled in the S100_DatasetDiscoveryMetadata record in the Exchange Catalogue and all other mandatory metadata fields also set to the same values as the original, with the exception of the issueDate and issueTime (the latter only if required by the Product Specification), which must be set to the issue date and time of the fileless cancellation itself.
 No update dataset is issued.

 Only base datasets can be cancelled using these methods.
 Cancelled datasets must be removed from the system.